IttaySegal/Maze-Generator/README.md

 ## Overview

-The Maze Generator project is a Python application that generates random mazes using different algorithms.
+The Maze Generator project is a JavaFX application that generates random mazes using different algorithms.
 It is a great tool for learning about algorithmic concepts and the intricacies of maze generation.
 The project is simple yet provides a wide range of functionalities and customizations.

 ## Features